-Iwatayama Monkey Park is a gathering place of Japanese Macaque monkeys in Kyoto, Japan.
-This post features my photos from the park, plus tips for visiting this unique location, and a review of whether it’s worth the time and money.
-(Last updated September 2, 2017.)
+Iwatayama Monkey Park is the home of Japanese Macaque in the Arashiyama Mountains of Kyoto, Japan.
+This post features my photos from several visits to the park, info & tips for visiting this wild monkey gathering place, and a review of whether it’s worth the time and money.

 In essence, Arashiyama is a place to get in touch with nature, and it’s a popular location during Japan’s cherry blossom and fall color seasons.
 Aside from the Monkey Park, Arashiyama is perhaps best known for the Arashiyama Bamboo Grove, which is absolutely stunning and a must-visit (in my opinion).